Baseline-Blockchain/baseline-node/docs/rpc.md

 - Bind RPC to localhost; use SSH tunnels or reverse proxies if remote control is required.
 - Rotate credentials regularly and never share them with miners.
 - Limit request size with `rpc.max_request_bytes` (defaults to 256 kB) and take advantage of the built-in per-IP rate limiter/timeouts to keep untrusted clients from saturating the server.
 These knobs live under `[rpc]` in `config.json`.
+- Loopback clients are exempt from the rate limiter by default so local explorers can make many parallel calls; set `rpc.rate_limit_exempt_loopback=false` to rate-limit localhost too.
 - Monitor logs for repeated authentication failures.

 ## Tooling